kschuljak/VendingMachine/README.md

         String productSelection = userInput.getSelection();
         transaction.purchaseItem(productSelection);

-} catch (InvalidOptionException ex) {       // if user does not enter a valid product code
-        // display error message for user and write exception to log file } catch (InsufficientStockException ex) {   // if user tries to purchase an item that's out of stock
-        // display error message for user and write exception to log file } catch (InsufficientFundsException ex) {   // if user does not have enough money to purchase item
-        // display error message for user and write exception to log file } catch (Exception ex) {                    // generic exception Logger.createLogEntry(ex.getMessage());
+// if exception, display error message for user and write exception to log file } catch (InvalidOptionException ex) {     // ... if user does not enter a valid product code } catch (InsufficientStockException ex) { // ... if user tries to purchase an item that's out of stock } catch (InsufficientFundsException ex) { // ... if user does not have enough money to purchase item } catch (Exception ex) {                  // generic exception
+        Logger.createLogEntry(ex.getMessage());
 }
 ```